22lavonne/MAGE-Ontology/documentation/key-notions.md

 ## Reference
 ### Description
-A reference is where two memory addresses interact in some way with each other, where one address uses another.
+A reference is where two memory addresses interact with each other in some way, where one address uses another.
 This is used for things like when a function calls another function or when data is accessed by an instrution.
 References are 4-tuples, which include the source address, destination address, the type of reference (function call, data being accessed, etc.), and the operand index (which is an int that is either -1, 0, or 1).

 ![Reference](../Schema/schema_diagram_images/reference_schema.png)
 ### Axioms